DanielFGray/reactblog/content/posts/why-react.md

 Conversely, Angular and Vue introduce a huge amount of DSL logic, and Angular in particular has one of the largest APIs I've ever seen in a library.
 The more time spent learning a library, the less time spent writing application code.

-But I won't pretend it's all sunshine and rainbows.
-Angular and View have the benefit that you can drop in a `<script>` tag and go to town.
+I won't pretend it's all sunshine and rainbows though.
+Angular and Vue have the benefit of being able drop in a `<script>` tag and go to town.
 With React there's some pretty complex tooling involved if you want to use JSX, at minimum you need a transpiler like Babel (which thankfully can be learned in ~5 minutes), and to properly organize your code into separate files you'll want a bundler like Webpack (which can take you hours to get working how you'd like).

 ---